andrasq/node-docs/upgrade-2016.md

 - set base multiplier to x45
 - set voltage to "Normal" to have the cpu adjust it to the load
 - set dynamic voltage to -0.025 to run cooler, 4500 needs less than the cpu thinks
-- set memory speed (I set mine to Profile1 2400, but memory speed does not matter much, Skylake has tremendous memory bandwith even at the default 2133 setting)
+- set memory speed (I set mine to XMP Profile1 2400, but memory speed does not matter much, Skylake has tremendous memory bandwith even at the default 2133 setting)
 - reboot.
 The BIOS will show 4000 MHz with 4500 turbo mode, Linux will show 4000 MHz, but benchmarks will run at 4500.